Why Cultivate Unshakeable Stability?

 While the experience of regular short retreats can be profound and life-changing, I saw how difficult it was to sustain the necessary subtlety – during an active daily life – in practices that were designed to evolve over the course of months and years in a stable retreat environment.

 In August 2017, I entered a retreat hermitage in the high desert of the Eastern Sierras, in California, to begin a series of strict retreats: three months, six months, and so on, building up stamina, stability, fundamental balance, and inner silence.
+In September 2018, I moved off the grid to Colorado, where I stayed in two different remote retreat locations through the end March of 2020.

 Please see the Circle of Support page for details on how to make a regular monthly donation that will go directly to cover my personal expenses while in retreat.